sjvasquez/handwriting-synthesis/data/raw/readme.md

+## Model Training Instructions

-Data should be placed in this directory.
+In order to train a model, data must be downloaded and placed in this directory.

 Follow the download instructions here http://www.fki.inf.unibe.ch/databases/iam-on-line-handwriting-database.